Overview of One Time Pad

 What is the need for One Time Pad?

-The need of the one-time-pad lies with the:
+The need for the one-time-pad lies with the:

 - Defense (across the globe).